badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

 - LightGBM
 - Neural Networks (Deep Learning)

-More details regarding each algorithm could be found in [Classification Analysis](./classification_analysis.md)

 ### Q9- Examples of well-known machine learning algorithms used to solve Clustering problems
 Several well-known machine learning algorithms are commonly used for solving clustering problems.
 Here are some examples: